2025 CMS 1500: Understanding Type of Service (TOS) Codes & Box 24 Billing Guide

 Example Use Case

 A patient undergoes a transbronchial ablation using CPT Category III code C8005 in an outpatient hospital setting.
-Since code was updated April 1, 2025, you must report TOS corresponding to outpatient hospital (e.g. TOS 19 or 22), not TOS 1.
-Also attach procedure notes and clinical justification to support coverage.
+Since the code was updated effective April 1, 2025, you must report TOS corresponding to outpatient hospital (e.g., TOS 19 or 22), not TOS 1.
+Also, attach procedure notes and clinical justification to support coverage.

-Accuracy in reporting the catergory of service on cms 1500 ensures correct reimbursement and reduces denials.
-In 2025, with new Category III codes and evolving HCPCS rules, coding errors in TOS are especially scrutinized by Medicare contractors and commercial payers.
-Staying current prevents delays and underpayments.
+Accuracy in reporting the Type of Service (TOS) on CMS 1500 ensures correct reimbursement and reduces denials.
+In 2025, with new CPT Category III codes and evolving HCPCS rules, coding errors in TOS are especially scrutinized by Medicare contractors and commercial payers.
+Staying current and understanding TOS in medical billing prevents delays and underpayments.

 Internal Resources & Further Reading